boxwise/boxtribute/docs/adr/adr_statviz_fe_sharing.md

 3. We make a shared components out of the svg generation and probably filtering between the Boxtribute v2 and the Statviz public FE.
 4. We create a function that stores the data that should be used for the embedable iframe somewhere in the same Google Bucket where the FE is hosted. (similar approach like forestry for our landing page)
 5. The embed is then just a link to the public statviz frontend and the data that is used for the visualization is also statically stored somewhere in the FE.
+6. We need to add a way in Boxtribute v2 to enable / disable public sharing of certain visualizations (only possible with the right permissions).

 #### What (minimal) work needs to be done on the BE side?

 1. same steps as for CSV
+2. We need to add a way in Boxtribute v2 to enable / disable public sharing of certain visualizations (only possible with the right permissions).

 #### comments